Home

 Lee County has begun improvements at the intersection of Buckingham Road and Gunnery Road.
 This project will enhance traffic flow and safety at this intersection, which features two (2) lane undivided arterial roadways.
 The improvements include the reconstruction of the intersection into a single-lane roundabout, designed to facilitate smoother vehicle movement while reducing congestion.
 Additionally, the project will incorporate pedestrian facilities to ensure safe crossing options for foot traffic, along with improved lighting to enhance visibility during nighttime hours.
 Landscaping efforts will be included to beautify the area, and comprehensive drainage and stormwater treatment systems will be implemented to manage runoff effectively and protect local water quality.
 Work is expected to occur during weekdays from 7 a.m. to 5:30 p.m.; however, some night and weekend work may be necessary.
 This project is expected to be completed Spring 2026.

-The Lee County Department of Transportation is pleased to announce crews are entering the second phase of construction for the Buckingham and Gunnery roads roundabout and is urging motorists to use caution as traffic patterns change.
+The Lee County Department of Transportation is pleased to announce crews are entering the third phase of construction for the Buckingham Road and Gunnery Road roundabout project, which will be constructed in two stages.
+Motorists should use caution and expect traffic pattern changes.

-Buckingham Road will be closed from Gunnery Road to Sunset Road beginning June 16.
+During Stage 2, Gunnery Road will be closed from Buckingham Road to just north of Sunset Road beginning late October/early November 2025.
 This means:

-• Southbound Buckingham Road traffic will be redirected via a detour to Gunnery Road, then turn right at Sunset Road, then left back onto Buckingham Road to continue south.
+• Southbound Gunnery Road traffic will be redirected via a detour to Buckingham Road then turn left at Sunset Road then right back onto Gunnery Road to continue south.

-• Northbound Buckingham Road traffic will be redirected via a detour to turn right onto Sunset Road, then left onto Gunnery Road, to continue onto Buckingham Road north.
+• Northbound Gunnery Road traffic will be redirected via a detour to turn left onto Sunset Road, then right onto Buckingham Road to continue onto Buckingham Road north.

 Additionally, temporary traffic signals will be installed at two intersections: